 What if I break Summerfuel rules?

 Breaking the law or any of the rules & policies detailed in the ‘Parent-Student Agreement’ will result in immediate dismissal or probation at the discretion of the Summerfuel staff.
 If you are on probation and you break another rule, you will be sent home immediately.
 Please review the Summerfuel Parent-Student Agreement form carefully.

 What safety procedures are in place?

 We have numerous procedures and precautions in place to ensure the safety and security of our students.
-We have selected safe and secure campuses and homestay sites for all our programs.
+We have selected safe, secure campuses and homestay sites for all of our programs.
 Our dormitories are carefully supervised and are restricted to Summerfuel students, staff and faculty only.
-In the evenings, when students are in town, staff are posted at centrally located landmarks so students know where to find them should they need any assistance.
+In the evenings, when students are out and about in town, staff are posted at centrally located landmarks so students know where to find them should they need any assistance.
 Students are instructed to carry the program office phone number with them at all times.
 Staff are trained to follow emergency response plans should any emergency arise on campus or while on an excursion.
-Senior staff are first aid trained and certified, as are university personnel.
+Senior staff are first-aid trained and certified, as are university personnel.
 Medical facilities are available at every program location and students requiring medical attention are always escorted by staff.

 - Tell a Friend